hiro0214/freemarket_sample_60c/README.md

 ### Association
-- belongs_to :trading
 - belongs_to :brand
 - belongs_to :category
-- has_many :comments
+- has_many :comments , dependent: :delete
-- has_many :shippings
+- has_many :shippings, dependent: :delete
-- has_many :images
+- has_many :images, dependent: :delete
+- has_one :trading